 ◦ Vacuum them the night before & morning before, and even a few more times before the session day to make sure you get all the dirt and dandruff removed

 ◦ Bring a heavy coat & gloves for you & a freshly washed blanket for them- for walking to the locations, outfit changes, etc.

 ◦ No brainer: style your wardrobe with warmer clothes & layers.
 Winter clothes can still be super cute.
 For ideas check my Winter Style Pinterest board

-◦ The cold really brings out the spunk in most horses, so don't forget to work them down & then use a cooler to wick up any sweat
+◦ The cold can really bring out the spunk in most horses, so don't forget to work them down & then use a cooler to wick up any sweat

-Ideally, just schedule your session during the warmer months so you don't have to worry about any of this ;) but I understand deadlines sneak up on us, so hopefully these tips help if you ever find yourself in front of the camera on a really cold day!
+Or... just schedule your session during the warmer months so you don't have to worry about any of this ;) but I know snowy photos are so pretty, so hopefully these tips help if you ever find yourself in front of the camera on a really cold day!